 At Apollo Clinic, we strongly recommend that you take a DEXA test if you:

 How is DEXA conducted?

 DEXA is a quick and painless procedure.
 Depending on the equipment being used and the parts of the body examined, the scan takes 10-30 minutes.
 You may be asked to put on a hospital gown.
 Next, you'll be asked to lie down on a padded table with an x-ray generator below an imaging device (detector) above.
 DEXA is most often performed on the lower spine and hips.
 During your spine examination, your legs will be supported on a padded box to flatten your pelvis and lumbar (lower) spine.
 In case of a hip examination, your foot will be placed in a brace that helps rotate the hip inward.
 The detector is then slowly passed over the body area, generating images on a computer.

 In case of a pDEXA (Peripheral DEXA), you will be asked to place your forearm, hand, finger or foot in a small device and the reading is obtained in a few minutes.

 How can I prepare for a DEXA examination?

 Basic preparation is required before going for a DEXA bone density scan.

-At Apollo Clinic, we have cutting-edge DEXA equipment including central and peripheral devices to measure BMD.
-We follow rigorous procedures and have the most competent physicians, X-ray technicians, radiologists, nurses and support staff to ensure that each DEXA scan investigation and result is precise.
-We also have the requisite skills and experience to perform Lateral Vertebral Assessment (LVA) to screen for vertebral fractures.
+At Apollo Clinic, we have cutting edge DEXA equipment including central and peripheral devices to measure BMD.
+We follow rigorous procedures and have the most competent physicians, x-ray technicians, radiologists, nurses and support staff ensure that each DEXA scan investigation and result is precise.
+We also have the requisite skill and experience to perform Lateral Vertebral Assessment (LVA) to screen for vertebral fractures.